prio-data/views_pipeline/documentation/ADRs/022_model_catalogs.md

 - If the catalogs fail to update, it might remain unnoticed for a while.

 ## Rationale
-*Every information about the models are found at one place*
+*Every information about the models are found at one place.
+Models can be tracked and presented, even for people not involved in the development.
+It is easier to involve new people to the model development.
+GitHub actions provide a convenient way to keep the catalogs up-to-date.*

-*Explain the reasoning behind the decision, including any specific advantages that influenced the choice.
-This section should reflect the factors mentioned in the context.*

 ### Considerations
-*We decided to separate 'country level' and 'priogrid level' models into different catalogs.
-GitHub actions *
+- We decided to separate 'country level' and 'priogrid level' models into different catalogs.

-*List any considerations that were part of the decision-making process, such as potential risks, dependency issues, or impacts on existing systems.*
+- We needed a separate catalog for the old pipeline as well, which will be depreciated.
+- GitHub actions push to `development` branch, but they cannot push to `production` branch, since it is protected.

 ## Additional Notes
 Involving GitHub actions led to the separation of `production` and `development`branch, since they cannot push to a protected branch (`production`).
 More detailed information is found in ADR #023.